Code-Institute-Submissions/justus-ai-swenglish/README.md

 This format is similar to the love maths format because i could see the benefit of having all the features in one page.
  :the direct feed back is rewarding for te kids .This is especially attractive to children who would appreciate direct feedback asit is in many games .
 The game  is divided  into three different levels.
+** beginner **
-1.beginner :five questions chosen randomly from fifteen questions on total . hi ....hej come ...kom go ...gå eat ...ät drink...dryck help...hjälp
+:five questions chosen randomly from fifteen questions on total .
+1.hi ....hej
+2.come ...kom
+go ...1gå
+ eat ...ät
+drink...dryck
+help...hjälp